 If I had to wait to “feel” confident, I would have never taken the step toward pushing through my embarrassment and fears.
-I would have high tailed it out the ladies bathroom, into my car and driven home never to be seen again.
+I would have high-tailed it out the ladies bathroom, into my car and driven home that first night never to be seen again.

 Instead, I had to remind myself that confidence isn’t a feeling you have BEFORE you take action.
 On the contrary, confidence is how you feel AFTER you take the action.